 We also avoided the crowds at Circular Quay station taking the train home on a Friday night.

 If you're on a staycation for a reason (e.g. an event) choose a hotel you can walk to.
-Convenience is a luxury you'll both appreciate when your feet are tired and you're ready to enter the land of nod.
+You'll appreciate the convenience when your feet are tired and you're ready to enter the land of nod.
 You'll also avoid unexpected transport costs like an Uber or train which can add up.

 4. It didn't cost nearly as much as an interstate break would have

-With the only transport expense being a train ride from home and back ($3.55 on Friday night and $2.55 on Saturday afternoon), the major costs incurred were the hotel stay, concert tickets and breakfast.
+Our only transport expense was a train ride from home and back ($3.55 on Friday night and $2.55 on Saturday afternoon).
+This meant the major costs incurred were the hotel stay, concert tickets and breakfast.

 This amounted to just over $500 for the both of us (see below for the breakdown).
 It's not a blow-out but it's definitely a dent to the bank account, so we won't be going on one too often (sorry hubby!).
-But when we're (read, I am) itching for that vacay feeling without the price tag, I wouldn't say no to a 5-star stay in Sydney for a quick refresh with the other half.
+But when we're itching for that vacay feeling without the price tag, I wouldn't say no to a 5-star stay in Sydney.

 How much did I spend?